sassoftware/viya4-deployment/README.md

   - Manage storage classes for RWO and RWX storage
 - Deploy Viya
   - Retrieve the kustomization bundle from the SAS Portal using [Viya Orders CLI](https://github.com/sassoftware/viya4-orders-cli)
-  - Retrieve cloud configuration from tfsate is using a Viya 4 IaC project
+  - Retrieve cloud configuration from tfstate if using a Viya 4 IaC project
   - Run the [kustomize](https://github.com/kubernetes-sigs/kustomize) process and deploy Viya
   - Create affinity rules such that processes are targeted to appropriately labeled nodes.
   - Create pod disruption budgets for each service such that cluster maintenance will not let the last instance of a service go down during a node maintenance operation for example.